 Paragraph Requirement Section of this Report Compliance Assessment 2.10.9 Before granting consent to an overhead line application, the determining body, should satisfy itself that the proposal is in accordance with the 'Power Lines: Demonstrating compliance with EMF public exposure guidelines - a voluntary Code of Practice' published in February 2011 (Ref.2), considering the evidence provided by the applicant and any other relevant evidence.
 It may also need to take expert advice from the Department of Health.
-5 The Project has been designed and assessed in line with this Code of Practice.
+6 The KTR Project has been designed and assessed in line with this Code of Practice.
 All of the EMFs produced, would comply with the Government adopted ICNIRP 1998 guidelines (Ref.3), as demonstrated in this report.
 2.10.10 Before granting consent to an overhead line application, the IPC should satisfy itself that the proposal is in accordance with the International Commission on Non-Ionizing Radiation Protection (ICNIRP) (1998) guidelines.
-5 The overhead lines associated with the Project are demonstrated in this report to comply with the Government adopted ICNIRP 1998 guidelines.
-2.10.11 The Government has developed with industry a voluntary Code of Practice, 'Optimum Phasing of high voltage double- circuit Power Lines - A Voluntary Code of Practice', published in February 2011 (Ref.
-7) that defines the circumstances where industry can and will optimally phase lines with a voltage of 132kV and above.
-Applicant should demonstrate compliance with this.
-5.2 The overhead lines have been designed in compliance with the policy on optimum phasing as specified in the Code of Practice on Optimum Phasing, as demonstrated in this report.
-2.10.14 The diagram at the end of Section 2.10 shows a basic decision tree for dealing with EMFs from overhead power lines to which the determining authority can refer.
-2.2 in Figure 1 This decision tree has been replicated at Figure 1 and forms the basis for the assessment of EMFs from the Project.
+6 The overhead lines associated with the KTR Project are demonstrated in this report to comply with the Government adopted ICNIRP 1998 guidelines.

-7 Department of Energy and Climate Change.
-Optimum Phasing of high voltage double-circuit Power Lines.
+&lt;sup>2 Department of Energy and Climate Change.
+Power Lines: Demonstrating compliance with EMF public exposure guidelines.
 A voluntary Code of Practice.
 London, 2012.